zurlog/MLDS_PR104/README.md

 * `scripts` that contains the Jupyter notebooks for the analysis and setup of utility functions;
 * `conf`, if necessary, that contains configuration files used in scripts or jupyter notebook files;
 * `data`, that contains input benchmark datasets both in *'.csv'* and *'.arff'* format;
-* `results` contains outputs from the reproduction for an easy comparison with the original study, usually in the *'.csv* format;
+* `results` contains outputs from the reproduction for an easy comparison with the original study, usually in the *'.csv'* format;
 * `figures` that contains plot files
 * `reference` that contains any possibly referenced resource.